radian-software/straight.el/README.md

 recipe's default branch.
 This should ensure that versions you have frozen can be quickly restored and that they can also be saved back to the version lock file.
 This addresses issues [#58], [#66], and [#294].

-### March 15, 2019

-`straight.el` [now installs a hack for Org by default][#user/integration/org], so Org should work out of the box with no compile warnings.
-If you have code to work around the problem in your init-file, you can safely remove it.
-To avoid installing the hack, customize the variable `straight-fix-org`.

 [#principles]: #guiding-principles
 [#quickstart]: #getting-started